Meteorology (Aristotle): Four elements

 All terrestrial matter consists of these four elements.
 Various ratios of the elements combine to create the diverse materials found in nature.
 Aristotle explains this in terms of the four primary contrary qualities, heat, cold, dryness, and moisture (Meteorology book 4 chapter 7); the first two being active causes and the latter being the underlying matter (378b10).
 Compositions of the elements in things like milk, blood, flesh, or metals will include both earth and water, and sometimes air.
 These composite bodies involve a form which combines contraries in the same body, i.e. both moisture and dryness (Aristotle explained the flexibility and ductility of metal by theorizing that it had moisture in its composition).
 They do so by forming proportions among the contraries.
 Flesh involves all four elements in a proportioned combination.

 The theory of elements was meant to replace the Atomism of Democritus (which Aristotle refuted in On Generation and Corruption and De Caelo).
-The elements are not, therefore, tiny building blocks like atoms, but rather the constitutive properties (i.e. contraries) of the simple bodies (fire, air, water, earth) found in sense-perception.
+The elements were not, therefore, tiny building blocks like atoms, but rather the constitutive properties (i.e. contraries) of the simple bodies (fire, air, water, earth) found in sense-perception.

 Meteorology deals primarily with the interaction of three elements: air, water, and earth.
 A cloud is a composite that mixes all three.
 Books 1-3 of Meteorology apply a method of explanation (contrary qualities) which explains different phenomena as an interaction of forces in a natural system (relations of agent and patient, potency, and activity).
 Thus the sun and air are "movers" within meteorological phenomena, while water and earth are "moved" and act as matter.
 Book 4 is a sustained investigation of the properties and effects of heat and cold on organic processes.
-In "Meteorologica" (1, 2) in free translation as follows: "They boil the sea water and suspend large sponges from the mouth of a brass vessel to absorb what is evaporated, and after drawing the liquid from the sponges they find it to be sweet water."
-This is a practical application of Aristotle's theory of distillation and that the rain cycle is some sort of natural distallation, without having said the word (Book 1, Chapter 9).